#1. Man’s Search For Meaning

 We know someday we’ll die yet death is one of the things that scares most humans.
 We prepare very little for death though we anticipate that someday we’ll die but the hope in us says: Don’t worry, you ain’t going to die anytime soon.

-When Breath Becomes Air is a memoire of a dying man.
-Paul Kalinithi was diagnosed of cancer when he was at the pinnacle of neuroscience career.
+When Breath Becomes Air is a memoir of a dying man.
+Paul Kalinithi was diagnosed with cancer when he was at the pinnacle of neuroscience career.
 The months that followed his diagnose made him reflected deeply on what it is to die and the meaning of life itself.
 He spoke of his love for neuroscience, for his wife and for their little daughter whom he wouldn’t live to be a witness of her growth.

-This book has become one of my favorite because it reminds me of how ephemera life is and how one has to do what he set out to do without waiting.
+This book has become one of my favorite because it reminds me of how ephemeral life is and how one has to do what he set out to do without waiting.
 Because time isn’t waiting for you—because you can die when you thought you have a lot of time remaining.